m3di/ai-resume/AI_INSTRUCTIONS.md

 ### Step1

-generate md file based on the description inside it
+generate markdown/resume.md file based on the description inside it

 ```
 you have to generate resume.md file text to be replaced